 If you are hit by Google Panda, it’s not the end of the world.
 You can still get back your search rankings (in fact, you can improve your search traffic) if you implement few strategies on your blogs or websites.

-If you search online for Google Panda recovery tips, you will come up with thousands of articles.
-But let me tell you one thing, most of these posts add no real value to the readers who really want to get back their site traffic after Google panda updates.
+If you search online for Panda recovery tips, you will come up with thousands of articles.
+But let me tell you one thing, most of these posts add no real value to the readers who really want to get back their site traffic after Google panda update.

 That’s the reason why I have carefully researched and sharing the tips to recovering from Google panda penalty.
 Let’s jump into the details.